 Read their website, including their Careers and About pages.
 Learn the history, size (number of employees, number of locations, revenue), leadership biographies, positioning within the industry.

 Step 5: First impressions still count.

-Smile and be confident!
 Within the first 15 seconds, the interviewer will assess your appearance, bearing, enthusiasm, and confidence.
-Also consider this: The people who will interview you may be no more comfortable than you are about interviews.
-In that case, the better prepared you are, the better impression you will make, and the more comfortable they will be.
+The better prepared you are the more confident and comfortable you will be.